The joy of smoking can go horribly wrong if the temperature isn’t consistent throughout the smoking process.

 Which Model is Best For You?

-For the most part, which model you decide is best for you comes down to your budget and screen color choice when comparing similar models head to head.
+For the most part, which model you decide is best for you comes down to your budget, how many food probes you wish your controller to support, and overall design aesthetics when comparing similar models head to head.

-If you’re a tech fan and want to geek out with Amazon Alexa and the cloud, both the CyberQ and FlameBoss 500 are right for you.
+If you’re a tech fan and want to geek out with Amazon Alexa and the cloud, both the UltraQ and FlameBoss 500 are right for you.

-If your interest is focused on a good cook, without wi-fi enabled bells and whistles, the basic models of both – the PartyQ and Flame Boss 100 – are sufficient.
+If your interest is focused on a good cook, without too many bells and whistles, the basic models of both — the DynaQ and Flame Boss 400 — are sufficient.

 Common Concerns to All Temperature Controllers